 However, the King James Version is not the Bestselling Bible.
 I find this very interesting.
 According to the Evangelical Christian Publishers Association’s Bible Bestseller List, the New International Version is actually the BESTSELLING Bible, with the KJV in second place, and the English Standard Version ranking third in both lists.

 Yes, I see that my favored HCSV is not on either list, and I see that the Christian Standard Bible is in fifth place.
 That’s okay.
 The question, though, is how can the King James Version be the most read while the New International Version is the Bestselling?
 For me, and everyone I know, the KJV is the least readable.
-From a readability standpoint, I would expect the New King James version to be preferred over the King James Version.
+From a readability standpoint, I would expect the New King James version to be preferred over the King James Version, but, oddly, it’s not.

 So, how can it be the most read???
 I believe there are two reasons.
 First, the KJV has been around for the longest time.
 It’s tradition.
 Also, a good many churches believe it is the only English version authorized by God.
 Trevin Wax, via The Gospel Coalition, wrote an excellent article summarizing the King James Only Controversy.

 I don’t know which translation you favor, but, in addition to the Greek and Hebrew originals, I regularly consult several when studying, researching, or teaching.
 However, for my personal devotions, I’m sticking with the Bible my daughters lovingly gave me for Christmas in 2012.
-To this day, they are fully devoted to Christ in every area of their lives.
+I gave my wife an NIV Study Bible a few years ago, and our daughters read the ESV, I believe.
+That makes them more in line with the majority of readers.
+Most importantly, they are fully devoted to Christ in every area of their lives.
 This is the goal of every translation.
 So, go for it King James readers!
 What’s most important is that we are reading it!

 Like, follow, share.